-A 501(c)(3) nonprofit organization founded in 2003, Narrative is dedicated to advancing literary arts in the digital age by supporting the finest writing talent and encouraging readership across generations, in schools, and around the globe.
-Our online library of new literature by celebrated authors and by the best new and emerging writers is available for free.
+Narrative is dedicated to advancing literature in the digital age by supporting the finest writing talent and encouraging reading, as the gateway to understanding, across generations, in schools, and around the globe.
+Our digital library of new literature by celebrated authors and by the best new and emerging writers is available for free.

-From its inception, Narrative has seen the digital age as an opportunity to create renewed, vital audiences for literary excellence.
+We believe the digital age represents a unique opportunity to create renewed, vital audiences for literary excellence.

 We believe there are exemplars of the art of writing—some known, some yet to be known—all deserving to be published beautifully and read widely.